 What do I need to know about COVID-19 testing?
-Current information on COVID-19 for healthcare providers is available at CDC's webpage, Information for This test is to be performed only using respiratory specimens collected from individuals consistent with the EUA.
+Current information on COVID-19 for healthcare providers is available at CDC's webpage, Information for This test is to be performed only using respiratory specimens collected from any individual, including individuals without symptoms or other reasons to suspect COVID-19 infection.